florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 ==== Independence of language <design_independence_language>
 #todo[
-    - Not designed for a specific language, programming model or object model@spec
+    - Not designed for a specific language, programming model or object model@spec[sec.~1.1.1]
     - Should act as a compilation target for all kinds of higher-level machine languages
     - Some Examples for languages that can be used at the time of writing are: #td ]